Manaslu Circuit Trek

 14

-The trail drops from Bimtang and crosses a glacial stream, the headwater of Dudh Khola on a wooden bridge.
-Make a gradual descent through rhododendron and pine forest seeing the north face of Manaslu along the way.
+The Manaslu circuit trek trail drops from Bimtang and crosses a glacial stream, the headwater of Dudh Khola, on a wooden bridge.
+Make a gradual descent through rhododendron and pine forests.
+You see the north face of Manaslu along the way.

-You reach the highest cultivated land in this valley of Karcher at 2785m, and walking down, you cross a stream through fig tree and rhododendron forests to reach Tilje. from here we will continue trekking to Dharapani for our Stay overnight here.
+You reach the highest cultivated land in this valley of Karcher at 2785m.
+Walking down, you cross a stream through fig trees and rhododendron forests to reach Tilje.
+From here, we will continue trekking to Dharapani for our overnight stay.

 15

-From Dharapani we will meet the road now so we can take a local jeep or bus to Besisahar, and from there the bus to Kathmandu, we can stay overnight at Besisahar and can drive to Kathmandu also next day.
+From Dharapani, we will meet on the road now on our Manaslu Circuit trek.
+We can take a local jeep or bus to Besisahar.
+From there, there is a bus to Kathmandu.
+We can stay overnight at Besisahar and drive to Kathmandu the next day.

 16

-Today is free or last minute you have a few hour personal shopping for your relatives.
-If you have more time.
-We take you to the Kathmandu airport to catch your flight back to your home and wish you a Safe journey.
+Today is free or last minute for your Manaslu circuit trek.
+You have a few hours of personal shopping for your relatives.
+We will take you to the Kathmandu airport to catch your flight back home.
+We wish you a safe journey.

 Includes/Excludes